mattreecebentley/Windows-10-11-Simplifier/readme.md

 --------------------------------

 * Changes default control panel view to large icons rather than categorized
-* Quality updates are deferred by 1 month
-* Feature updates are deferred by 1 year
 * Sets power scheme to 'Balanced'
 * Changes power timeouts for screen off to 15min when plugged in (or a desktop), or 5min when not plugged in
 * Changes power timeouts for sleep to Never when plugged in (or a desktop), or 15min when not plugged in